-The services of our lawyers are complemented by our accountants, HR professionals and tax consultants offering all the services one would necessarily associate with a "onestop shop" concept, from outsourced administration to accounting, payroll and tax compliance.
+The services of our lawyers are complemented by our tax advisors, company secretaries, liquidators accountants, HR professionals and other professionals offering all the services one would necessarily associate with a "one- stop shop" concept, from outsourced administration to accounting, payroll and tax compliance.
 Additionally, we provide corporate secretarial services, especially in Asian "common law" countries.